 Walter W. Powell is Professor of Education and Co-Director of the Center on Philanthropy and Civil Society at Stanford University.

-Patricia Bromley is Assistant Professor of Education at Stanford University.
+Patricia Bromley is Associate Professor of Education at Stanford University.

 "The nonprofit form has spread around the world as a unique alternative to markets and governments.
 This third edition of The Nonprofit Sector provides great insight into this phenomenon, and is as exciting and informative as the previous two.
 With fresh faces and insights, it is a real joy to read."